Subject Requirements

 • Practical assessments for this subject may involve additional costs.

-• The farmer must have been operating the farming enterprise for at least five (5) years.
+• confirmation that the farmer has been operating the farming enterprise for at least five (5) years,

-• Any additional qualifications/ courses the farmer has done.
+• additional qualifications/courses the farmer has done, and

-• If the competent assessor is a veterinarian, their qualification, practice number, and the number of years they have operated their practice must be submitted.
+• the number of years they have operated their practice, and

 2.4 BUSINESS STUDIES (BUS)